-Only the privileged and high net-worth individuals could afford to get a metal card in years past.
+Only the privileged and high net-worth individuals could afford to get a metal card in the past.
 Today, metal cards can be affordable and just as easy to get as any other card.
 However, in most cases a good to excellent score is required to be approved for such cards.

 However, these services typically cost $150 or more.
-Not to mention you’re giving your card and the entire information to strangers.
-In addition, your card could get swallowed by an ATM or your tap and pay feature may not work.
-Given the drawbacks, it may be better to stick with your plastic card until you can afford the upgrade.
+Not to mention you may have to give your card information to a third party.
+Users have had issues at the ATM or using the tap and pay feature.
+Given the drawbacks, it may be better to stick with your plastic card until you can earn the upgrade.

 How to destroy a metal credit card

 If you’re getting a replacement card, some banks will also send you a return envelope for your old card.
 If they don’t, call your bank and ask how to return your card.
 You could try cutting it with tin snips or use a lighter to melt the plastic coating.
-But unless you’re doing it for fun, it may take a lot of your time and you may fail to destroy it anyway.
+But, it may take a lot of your time and you if may not work.

 Is a metal credit card worth it?

-Metal credit cards gained in popularity because they look and feel luxurious.
+Metal credit cards gained popularity because they look and feel luxurious.
 After all, once you put the metal card on the counter it tends to get noticed.
-However, metal cards are heavier than plastic and they can weigh down your wallet; Especially if you have more than one card.
+However, metal cards are heavier than plastic and they can weigh down your wallet — especially if you have more than one card.
 Also, depending on which metal is used in their production, they could trigger airport metal detectors.

-But being of metal shouldn’t be your only criteria.
+But the material of your card shouldn’t be your only criteria.
 If you find that a certain card isn’t a good fit for you, it won’t matter much if it’s metal or plastic.